The FCC Media Bureau has granted Tribune a permanent waiver

-Permanent in Chicago; temporary in New York, Los Angeles, Miami-Ft.
-Lauderdale and Hartford-New Haven
+waivers in four other markets: New York, Los Angeles, Miami-Ft.
+Lauderdale and

 The waivers allow for the continued common ownership of: